lookatitude/org-repo-cloner/readme.md

 This Python script allows you to clone all repositories from a specified GitHub organization.
 It has options for cloning to a specified path, compressing the cloned repositories into tar.gz files, and colorized output for improved readability.
 It also supports multi-threading for improved performance.

+Note: This script is intended for used to backup your repositories for a GitHub organizations.

 ## Features

 - Clones all repositories (public and private) from a specified GitHub organization